codenautas/cast-error/LEEME.md

 <!--lang:en--]

-### Case 1: loggin unexpected errors
+### Case 1: logging unexpected errors

-It is posible to hook and centralize the way to log error in every `catch` setting the log function with `setLogFunction` and then call `unexpected` in the main cycle and in all points where special behaviour is needed.
+It is possible to hook and centralize the way to log error in every `catch` setting the log function with `setLogFunction` and then call `unexpected` in the main cycle and in all points where special behavior is needed.

 [!--lang:*-->